kiwi-koder/helius-websocket-proxy/README.md

 The current design uses a single upstream WebSocket per instance.
 Here are strategies for scaling beyond that.

-### Fan-out (multiple upstream connections per instance)
+### Multiple upstream connections per instance

-Open N upstream WebSocket connections and shard subscriptions across them (e.g. by hashing the subscription method + params).
-This raises the per-instance subscription ceiling without adding more machines.
+Open N upstream WebSocket connections and distribute subscriptions across them (e.g. round-robin or by hashing the subscription method + params).
+This raises the per-instance subscription ceiling when a single upstream connection hits Helius's per-connection limits.

 ### Multi-instance with sticky sessions